 Well, in Indian cuisine, a cutlet can be made with either meat or potatoes or both.
 I grew up in a north Indian family and we called a “cutlet” something else: “tikki.”
 We usually made “aloo tikki” or “potato cutlets” at home.
 I didn’t realize that my husband, who is south Indian, and I both grew up eating almost the same thing until I finally tried my first beef cutlet.
 I remember telling him, ‘hey! this is a tikki… but made with beef!’
 You may know cutlets and tikkis as “croquettes.”
 Isn’t it interesting how we’re all eating variations of the same thing around the world and yet calling it by a different name?
 Food for thought.
 Literally.

 The cutlets that Roby grew up eating are slightly different than my recipe here – because my cutlets are gluten-free.
 Roby says they’re just as good though!
-Beef cutlets are typically made with white potatoes, coated with breadcrumbs and deep fried.
+Beef cutlets are typically made with white potatoes, coated with breadcrumbs and deep-fried.
 In my version, I use sweet potatoes and almond flour – then I shallow fry the cutlets in ghee.
-I’ll sometimes use potatoes instead of sweet potatoes – it’s really up to you.
+I’ll sometimes use regular potatoes instead of sweet potatoes – it’s really up to you.

 These cutlets take a little time to prep.
 The steps are easy, but be patient.
 First, you’re going to cook the meat with all the spices and then mince the meat.
-I did this in my nutribullet but if you have a food processor then you can use that.
+I usually do this in my nutribullet or food processor.
 Add the minced meat to the onion mixture.
 It should look a little something like this.